ome/omero-webtest/README.rst

 Requirements
 ============

-* OMERO 5.1.0 or later
+* OMERO 5.1.0 or later.

 Installation
 ============

-Install OMERO.web
+Install OMERO.web.

 This app installs into the OMERO.web framework.